LLM-Driven Cost-Effective Requirements Change Impact Analysis: Abstract

 \section{Abstract}

 Requirements are inherently subject to changes throughout the software development lifecycle.
 Within the limited budget available to requirements engineers, manually identifying the impact of such changes on other requirements is both error-prone and effort-intensive.
 That might lead to overlooked impacted requirements, which, if not properly managed, can cause serious issues in the downstream tasks.
-Inspired by the growing potential of large language models (LLMs) across diverse domains, we propose \textit{ProReFiCIA}, an LLM-driven approach for automatically identifying the impacted requirements when changes occur.
+Inspired by the growing potential of large language models (LLMs) across diverse domains, we propose \textit{ProReFiCIA}, an LLM-driven approach to automatically identify impacted requirements when changes occur.
 We conduct an extensive evaluation of \textit{ProReFiCIA} using several LLMs and prompts variants tailored to this task.
-Using the best combination of an LLM and a prompt variant, \textit{ProReFiCIA} achieves a recall of 93.3\% on a benchmark dataset and 95.8\% on a newly created industry dataset, demonstrating its strong effectiveness in identifying impacted requirements.
-Further, the cost of applying \textit{ProReFiCIA} remains small, as the engineer only needs to review the generated results, which represent between 2.1\% and 8.5\% of the entire set of requirements.
+Using the best combination of an LLM and a prompt variant, \textit{ProReFiCIA} achieves 85.7\% recall on an unseen industrial dataset, demonstrating its effectiveness in identifying impacted requirements.
+Further, the cost of applying \textit{ProReFiCIA} remains small, as the engineer only needs to review the predicted impacted requirements, which represent 3.0\% of the entire set of requirements.
+Lastly, incorporating domain knowledge into the model via RAG increases recall to 95.8\% while slightly raising the cost to only 3.4\%.